Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Airlie - Whitsundays is approximately average nationally.
-The median income is $50,582 and the average income stands at $64,854.
-In contrast, Rest of Qld has a median income of $50,780 and an average income of $64,844.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Airlie - Whitsundays would be approximately $57,658 (median) and $73,927 (average) as of September 2025.
-Census 2021 income data shows personal income ranks at the 67th percentile ($898 weekly), while household income sits at the 46th percentile.
-Distribution data shows that 36.0% of residents (5,942 people) fall within the $1,500 - 2,999 bracket, aligning with the surrounding region where this cohort represents 31.7%.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Airlie - Whitsundays SA2 is approximately average nationally.
+The median income stands at $50,582 while the average income is $64,854.
+This contrasts with Rest of Qld's figures where the median income is $50,780 and the average income is $64,844.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Airlie - Whitsundays SA2 would be approximately $57,658 (median) and $73,927 (average) as of September 2025.
+Census 2021 income data shows personal income ranks at the 66th percentile ($898 weekly), while household income sits at the 45th percentile.
+Distribution data indicates that the $1,500 - 2,999 bracket dominates with 36.0% of residents (5,942 people).
 Housing affordability pressures are severe, with only 82.7% of income remaining, ranking at the 45th percentile.

 Frequently Asked Questions - Income